DataReply/redis-streaming-playground/README.md

 #### [5.2 Create an index](#52-create-an-index)

+**Requirement**: Please note that to successfully create an index you need to load at least some data into OpenSearch.
+It is sufficient to run at least once the consumer lambda.

-One you logged in open the menu on the left.
+One you logged in close the discover tab and open the menu on the left.
 Click Stack Management in the Management block.
 Click index Patterns in the menu on the left.
 Click Create index pattern.